OneForFreedom/cup/JOURNAL.md

 TTT : 2.5 HRS

 ## Finished adding marshmallows!
-I spelt marshmellows wrong, I defo did.
-Oh well.

-I finished making the marshmellow bit!
+I finished making the marshmallow bit!
 It's pretty cool!
 I'll have a render of it down below asw!

 I had to rotate each marshmellow :sob: It was well worth the effort though!